cortze/eth-snappy-benchmarks/README.md

 CPU used for the benchmark - Intel(R) Core(TM) i5-6600K CPU @ 3.50GHz

-results compressing ethereum blocks can be find on the results.txt file
+Results of compressing ethereum blocks can be find on the results.txt file